Insider Selling: CorVel Co. (NASDAQ:CRVL) Chairman Sells 1,500 Shares of Stock

 CorVel Co.
-(NASDAQ:CRVL) Chairman V Gordon Clemons sold 1,500 shares of the stock in a transaction that occurred on Tuesday, July 6th.
-The stock was sold at an average price of $134.53, for a total transaction of $201,795.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+(NASDAQ:CRVL) Chairman V Gordon Clemons sold 1,500 shares of the business’s stock in a transaction that occurred on Monday, July 12th.
+The stock was sold at an average price of $137.89, for a total transaction of $206,835.00.
+Following the sale, the chairman now directly owns 901,000 shares in the company, valued at approximately $124,238,890.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.

 V Gordon Clemons also recently made the following trade(s):